Nesplee/card-price-tracker/README.md

 </table>

 > [!NOTE]
-> **Two pricing platforms coexist by design.** Historical CardMarket data is never deleted (the schema forbids any `DELETE` on `fact_price_history`); TCGPlayer simply became the default source after a documented mid-project design change ([`docs/superpowers/specs/2026-08-07-tcgplayer-pricing-source-design.md`](docs/superpowers/specs/2026-08-07-tcgplayer-pricing-source-design.md)).
+> **Two pricing platforms coexist by design.** Historical CardMarket data is never deleted (the schema forbids any `DELETE` on `fact_price_history`); TCGPlayer simply became the default source after a documented mid-project design change.
 The `currency` column on `dim_platform` is what keeps a careless aggregation from mixing euros and dollars.

 <img src=".assets/divider.png" width="100%" alt="" />